Manufacturing Statistics and Trends

 Challenges for US Manufacturing

-We found a few intriguing US manufacturing statistics and trends that highlight present challenges in the industry.
+We found a few interesting US manufacturing statistics and trends that highlight present difficulties in the industry.
 According to The Manufacturing Institute:

 - US manufacturers face a 20 percent structural cost burden compared to companies from our nine largest trading partners.